Intrepid Psychological Services, LLC

 About Me

-I am Dr. Kevin Halvorsen, a licensed psychologist in private practice.
-I have a Ph.D. in Clinical-Community Psychology with rural and Indigenous emphasis from the University of Alaska.
+I am Dr. Kevin Halvorsen.
+I am a licensed psychologist in private practice in Anchorage, AK.
+I have a Ph.D. in Clinical-Community Psychology with rural and Indigenous emphasis from the University of Alaska and I have lived in Alaska for 20 years.

 Research